fbpx

 Figure 1.
 The Loop Recorder features (a) and with record enabled (b).

-- Loop Track 3 as picked or arpeggiated chords
+• Loop Track 3 as picked or arpeggiated chords

-- Loop Track 4 as a solo guitar line
+• Loop Track 4 as a solo guitar line

 (of course, you might only need to use one or two layers to get the sounds and feel you need in your song, there’s no need for overkill every time!)

 To record a loop onto Loop Track 1, select Track 1 with the Loop Track Select button, then press the Record Enable button.
 You should be able to hear the microphone input sound in your headphones.
-Press play and the recorder will start to count down with a two bar count-in (8 beats in 4/4 time signature), as in Figure 2.
+Press play and the recorder will start to count down with a metronome count-in, as in Figure 3.
+As soon as the count-in completes, the recording starts automatically.

-The loop recorder runs for up to 16 bars before automatically completing.
 You can stop the recorder earlier than 16 bars if you have completed playing your loop, but many musicians prefer to play a phrase over and over again so that they can choose the best version that is performed correctly and most perfectly in time with the metronome.
 For example, you might be recording a four-bar chord progression, so you can play this four times in the 16-bar window, and choose the best version to use in your song.

 Setting the Loop Window

 After recording, you can select the Loop Window that defines what will be played back repetitively by Songzap.
-Activate the Loop Window by pressing the Loop Window button (see Figure 3) and then you can select your preferred start and end bars for the playback.
+Activate the Loop Window by pressing the Loop Window button (see Figure 5) and then you can select your preferred start and end bars for the playback.

 The Loop Window can be adjusted by touching and sliding the start and end markers from side to side, or with the small left-right arrows on each end of the loop window.
 You’ll also see an indicator in the middle that shows the start and end bars for the loop window, as well as the duration of the loop in bars.

-Figure 3.
+Figure 5.
 Loop Window examples.

 Building an Arrangement with Loops